Point Spread Definition, Examples

-“Covering the spread” is another way to say that a team won a point spread bet.
-In the above example, Ohio State winning by 7 points or more as a -6.5 favorite means they covered the spread.
+"Covering the spread" is another way to say that a team won a point spread bet.
+In the above example, the Bills or more as a -13.5 favorite means they covered the spread.

-If Penn State lost by 6 points or fewer, or won the game, they covered the spread.
+If the Jets (+13.5) lost by 13 points or fewer, or won the game, they covered the spread.

 What does it mean when a team is 9-2 ATS this season?
 ATS stands for "against the spread."
 So an ATS record is simply wins and losses against the spread.